PrizePicks Power Play Rules:

 Start With 3-Pick Flex Play Entries

-The 3-pick Flex Play hits a sweet spot that most players miss: the payout is still meaningful (roughly 2.25x when you hit all 3) while the structural protection of Flex mode significantly limits your downside.
-Our data across 10,580 graded NBA props this season shows that picks at 65%+ model confidence hit at 57.6-58.3% — well above the break-even threshold for Flex Play entries.
-At that per-leg accuracy, a 3-pick Flex entry has substantially better expected value than a 5 or 6-pick entry where variance compounds against you.
-Build your baseline around 3-pick Flex entries, then add higher-leg entries selectively when you have exceptional confidence across a full slate.
+The 3-pick Flex Play hits a sweet spot that most players miss: the payout is still meaningful when you hit all 3 while the structural protection of Flex mode limits your downside.
+Build your baseline around 3-pick Flex entries, then add higher-leg entries selectively only when you have exceptional confidence across a full slate.

 STRATEGY 02